 - Mono Lake Visitor Center: At the visitor center just off US Hwy 395, you can see exhibits about the area's history.
 The center is also the best place to find out about current conditions and get some expert advice.

 - South Tufa Reserve: The most dramatic tufa towers are on the south shore.
 You can walk among them, at least for now.

 - Naturalist Tours: In the summer, you can take a boat tour or a walking tour of the tufa towers.

 - Photography: The Mono Lake tufa towers make dramatic photographs, especially with a colorful sunset behind them.
 Depending on the day, sunrise and sunset can both present spectacular photo opportunities.
 If you choose to go at sunset, arrive at least an hour before the "official" sunset time, as the sun sinks below the mountains earlier than you might think.

 - Lake Tours: The best way to get to know Mono Lake is to get out on it.
 You can take a canoe tour with Caldera Kayaks or one sponsored by the Mono Lake Committee.

 Mono Lake has no natural outlet.
-Over time, minerals and other chemicals have built up in its water until it is now saltier than the ocean and as alkaline as chlorine bleach.
-Fresh-water springs pump calcium-laden water up from the lake's bottom, and the reaction of the two create rocks that build up like stalagmites in a cave.
-Until the lake's water was diverted in the 1940s, these "tufa" towers were hidden under water, but today they stand above the water level like an odd, abandoned city.
+Over time, minerals and other chemicals have built up in its water until it became saltier than the ocean and as alkaline as chlorine bleach.
+Fresh-water springs pump calcium-laden water up from the lake's bottom, and the reaction of the two creates rocks that build up like stalagmites in a cave.
+These are the tufa towers.
+Until the lake's water was diverted in the 1940s, they were hidden under water, but today they stand above the water level like an odd, abandoned city.